Made at 173

 A Long Time Comin'

 This is a fun little project that stems from back when we put the new decking on the back stoop.
 I had some leftover and scrap wood, and considered returning the extra boards.
 Then one evening I asked the Google machine for some project ideas for scrap 2x6 boards.
-A number of projects came up... mostly little googaw type things.
+A number of projects came to mind... mostly little googaw type things.
 But then this Leopold bench caught my eye and, quite frankly, I was intrigued.
 Fair warning, this is a bit of a rambling story... just sayin'.
 Let's get into it.

 A Quick Story